Anette Dawn

-Anett Bocsi, known by her stage name Anette Dawn, is a Hungarian call girl, make-up artist, ceramist, model and former pornographic actress.
-She rose to prominence for her career as a model and adult film actress during the 2000s.
+Anett Bocsi, known by her stage name Anette Dawn, is a Hungarian call girl, make-up artist, ceramist, model, and former adult film actress.
+She rose to prominence for her career in the adult entertainment industry, which she pursued during the 2000s.
 She is known for playing in both lesbian films and solo scenes.

-Dawn began her career as an erotic photography model in Budapest, and made her adult film debut with the film Wild Adventures (2002), produced by Private, which was followed by several adult films throughout the 2000s.
+Dawn began her career as a model in Budapest, and made her adult film debut with the vignette tape Wild Adventures (2002), produced by Private, which was followed by several adult films throughout the 2000s.
 She subsequently appeared in the films Girl + Girl 9 (2004) and Street Heat 2 (2004).
 Her most prominent role was as a supporting actress in the film Butterfly (2005), in addition to appearing in other Viv Thomas productions, including Our Movie (2005) and Viv's Dream Team (2005).
 Dawn also played a softcore solo scene in the film Prime Cups 1 (2007), followed by a major supporting role in the high-budget production Downward Spiral (2008).

-Dawn was named Treat of the Month in March 2007 at Twistys, and was later nominated for the 2009 Treat of the Year contest.
-She has been featured on the cover of several adult magazines, including Aktuell Rapport, CKM, Mayfair, Men Only and Men's World.
+Dawn was named Treat of the Month for March 2007 at Twistys, and was later nominated for the 2009 Treat of the Year contest.
+She has been featured on the cover of several erotic magazines, including Aktuell Rapport, CKM, Mayfair, Men Only and Men's World.